Pranav2000-debug/SharePlace/README.md

-## This is a simple project that locates user location and also searches a location based on a given address.
+## This is a simple project that locates user location using geocoding and reverse geocoding.
  Utilizes APIs:
   1. for map - leaflet
   2. for geocoding and api key - Geoapify